 Art lovers will enjoy the sculptures and other art installations throughout the less than two-thirds of an acre Children’s Garden.
 Two of my favorites are the Lesson’s Learned sculpture to the left after entering the garden.
 A bronze sculpture of a boy seated on a bench reading a book includes a whimsical bird perched on an open page.
 Be sure to notice the stack of books tucked slightly behind the child.
 I almost missed them the first time I looked.

-Another favorite is the Young-Girl sculpture at the Secret Garden.
+Another favorite is the Young Girl sculpture at the Secret Garden.
 A wrought iron bench in the space was the perfect place to sit in luxurious solitude, enjoy the statue, and reflect.
 By chance, you may see some wildlife in the form of bunnies, chipmunks, and squirrels.
-I’ve seen rabbits before, and today a chipmunk scurried throughout the area.
+I’ve seen rabbits before, and today, a chipmunk scurried throughout the area.

 Story Time

 My daughter read Peter Rabbit as a bedtime story the night before we visited the garden.
 The Peter Rabbit Garden features statues of Peter and his mother, and even this early in the season, we saw some pops of red in the fresh Swiss chard.
-Later in the season, this garden also features Bunny Tail plants, which is a fun connection to Peter Rabbit.
+Later in the season, this garden also features Bunny Tail plants, a fun connection to Peter Rabbit.

-The Michigan 4-H Children’s Garden’s outdoor space is open dawn until dusk, with no admission charge.
+The Michigan 4-H Children’s Garden’s outdoor space is open from dawn until dusk, with no admission charge.
 A small paid parking lot adjoins the garden.

 Click here to discover other Michigan children’s gardens.